-USB/DC Recep- This breaker switch controls the various USB ports found through-out the vessel.
-Also, the switch controls any 12 volt plugs which are available to plug in accessories such as portable spotlights, etc.
+USB/DC Receptacle- The breaker switch protects the various USB ports found through out the vessel.
+Also, the switch controls any 12 volt plugs which are available to activate accessories such as portable spotlights, etc.

 Head Vent- This breaker switch controls the powered ventilation fan in the head.
 The switch is mounted on the head wall.